2021 Beirut clashes: Aftermath

-At least seven people were killed overall in the incident.
+Seven people were killed overall in the incident.
 The Amal Movement and Hezbollah lost three dead militants each; one of the Hezbollah casualties was a participant in the Syrian Civil War.
 In addition, a woman was killed inside her home.
 Overall, 32 people were injured.
 The clash only escalated fears of an imminent collapse of Lebanon and a return to the days of the Lebanese Civil War.
 The Lebanese Army consequently raided several locations in Beirut, arresting nine individuals connected to the parties involved in the clash.
 President Michel Aoun vowed to "bring the perpetrators to justice".
 The Lebanese Armed Forces has opened an investigation into the footage of a soldier opening fire at the demonstrators.

+Samir Geagea was summoned by military intelligence to testify about the events, as both Hezbollah and the Amal Movement accused his party of instigating the violence.
+Geagea denied these allegations, asserting that his supporters acted in self-defense against an attack by Hezbollah loyalists who had vandalized property in the area.
+On the day he was scheduled to appear, Geagea did not show up, and his supporters protested the summons, blocking roads in support.

 The clashes caused great trauma among Lebanese, who did not wish to return to the days of the Lebanese Civil War.
 Banks, schools, offices and shops closed in many places as funerals of those killed in the clashes were held.

+On 4 August 2023, protesters in Beirut marked the third anniversary of the massive non-nuclear explosion, demanding justice for over 220 people killed and 6,500 injured.
+The investigation remains stalled due to political interference, leaving survivors still seeking answers.